Several years ago, an envelope arrived at my home that had a big, red “CONFIDENTIAL” stamped on it.

 If I can’t meet a price, usually of a rarely used or very expensive medication and they can get it cheaper, I write a prescription and try to direct them to a reliable source.

 I want to help my clients get the right medication for their pets at a good price.

 When you see the feathers on your veterinarian ruffle at the very mention of the gray market, think about these facts:

 - Compliance goes down when clients shop for their own medications.
-It’s a fact.
-People often don’t buy enough heartworm preventative for a year, for example, when shopping on their own, or they don’t buy it at all.
+People often don’t buy enough heartworm preventive for a year, for example, when shopping on their own, or they don’t buy it at all.

 - People buy the wrong thing.
 You might plan to purchase the recommended flea and tick medication at Target, but when you see a cheaper product, you buy that instead.
 The quality, safety and efficacy of these products is very different.
 Left to your own devices, you might be wasting your money entirely on a useless, possibly toxic, product or a product that doesn’t check all the boxes your veterinarian outlined for you.

-This fact just blows my mind.
-While people might take their hair very seriously, expired or bogus shampoo is simply not as worrisome as ineffective heartworm preventative.
-I don’t know what it says about our culture that the quality of our pets’ medications is treated with the same cost-cutting mind-set as hair gel.
+This fact still blows my mind.
+While people might take their hair very seriously, expired or bogus shampoo is simply not as worrisome as ineffective heartworm preventive.
+I don’t know what it says about our culture that the quality of our pets’ medications is treated with the same cost-cutting mindset as hair conditioner.